How Do You Remove a Copyright Claim on YouTube?

 In this case, the copyright holder can monetize the video for their financial gain.
 Ads may appear on the video, but the revenue goes to the copyright holder – not us.
 That's the price of using someone else's content.
 Still, it’s better than receiving copyright strikes and nearly losing a channel that took years to grow.

 Let's be real, adding a section in your video's description stating laws around copyright or banking on fair use laws around copyright are not good strategies to protect your content from copyright claims.
-If you decide to move forward and upload the video, you can remove or dispute its copyright claim.
+If you decide to move forward and upload the video, you can remove copyright issue from video clips by trimming or muting the claimed section, or dispute the copyright claim directly in YouTube Studio..

 To remove your claim, you can choose from the given options: